NVIDIA-Omniverse/kit-extension-sample-ui-window/exts/omni.example.ui_gradient_window/tutorial/tutorial.md

 cls_button_gradient = [cl("#232323"), cl("#656565")]
 ```

-> 💡 **Tip:** Storing colors inside of your style.py file will help with reusing those values for other widgets.
-That way you only have to change the value inside of style.py rather than everywhere that the hex value was hard coded.
+> 💡 **Tip:** Storing colors inside of the style.py file will help with reusing those values for other widgets.
+The value only has to change in one location, inside of style.py, rather than everywhere that the hex value was hard coded.

 `Step 3.4.2: ` Change `cl_attribute_red`'s value to `cl("#fc03be")`